-Fowler used optimal interpolation to create daily gridded ice motion fields from SMMR, SSM/I, AVHRR, and buoy data.
-He used a cokriging estimation method described by Isaaks and Srivastava (1989) for interpolation.
-This method utilizes the cross-correlation between several variables -- in this case, the vectors derived from SMMR, SSM/I, AVHRR, and buoys -- to minimize the estimation error variance.
+Optimal interpolation was used to create daily gridded ice motion fields from SMMR, SSM/I-SSMIS, AMSR-E, AVHRR, IABP buoy data, and NCEP/NCAR wind data.
+A cokriging estimation method described by Isaaks and Srivastava (1989) was employed for the interpolation.
+This method utilizes the cross-correlation between several variables—in this case, the vectors derived from SMMR, SSM/I-SSMIS,AMSR-E, AVHRR, IABP buoy data, and NCEP/NCAR winds—to minimize the estimation error variance.
 The following figure shows an example of autocorrelation (jagged line) for the u component of the vectors derived from AVHRR.

-Fowler used a simple exponential function to model the correlation (dotted line) in the above figure.
+A simple exponential function was used to model the correlation (dotted line) in the above figure.
 This function provided the best model to approximate the vector data.
-He performed cross-correlations between the u and v components over the entire Arctic and Antarctic regions, and found that they were nearly independent.
-The u and v components were then treated independently and were interpolated separately for simplicity.
-Using the modeled correlation functions, he interpoloated vectors for each ice-covered area on the 25-km EASE-Grid.
+Cross-correlations between the u and v components were performed over the entire Arctic and Antarctic regions, and it was found that they were nearly independent.
+The u and v components were thus treated independently and were interpolated separately for simplicity.
+Using the modeled correlation functions, vectors for each ice-covered area on the 25 km EASE-Grid werre interpolated.

 Following is a sample vector plot for 20 April 2000, where every fourth vector is plotted.